Smile (Vitamin C song)

-"Smile" is the debut single of American singer Vitamin C. It features vocals from Jamaican reggae singer Lady Saw.
+"Smile" is the debut single of American singer Vitamin C, featuring vocals from Jamaican reggae singer Lady Saw.
 "Smile" was the first single released from Vitamin C's self-titled debut album on June 8, 1999.
 Using television exposure as a major form of promotion, the song became a top-40 hit in Canada, Iceland, New Zealand, and the United States.

 Background and release

 According to Vitamin C, she had trouble coming up with the song's lyrics.
 On the day she wrote them, she was feeling sad about the breakup of her former band, Eve's Plum, and decided that she needed to write a happy song to move past her depression.
 Elektra Records released "Smile" as a 12-inch single on June 8, 1999, and as a CD, maxi-CD, and cassette single on June 29 of the same year.
 On June 22, 1999, Elektra Records serviced "Smile" to American pop and rhythmic radio stations.